kahaYu/kahaYu/README.md

 I'm not the person who stops at some level.
 "Always grow up" is my principle. :top: <br>
 Whether it developing, music making or skiing!

 I feel **ready** for the first job as a developer.
-Let it be the exciting journey to my very new life :seedling:
+Try me! :muscle: